yagnavalkinis/Gini-Index-Prediction/README.md

 To run the code, you can use a Jupyter notebook environment such as Google Colab.
 The notebook is self-contained, and the required libraries will be installed as needed.

 ## Dataset
-The dataset (`Dataset.xlsx`) used in this analysis contains socio-economic indicators over multiple years.
+The dataset (`Dataset.csv`) used in this analysis contains socio-economic indicators over multiple years.
 The data is loaded, and irrelevant attributes are removed during preprocessing.

 ## Data Preprocessing
 Data preprocessing involves tasks such as handling null values, renaming attributes, exploring data distribution, and removing unnecessary attributes.